The Promise of the Holy Spirit

 It’s never easy to say goodbye.
 I remember struggling when we said goodbye to my parents at Glasgow Airport.
 We were well prepared, and everyone agreed that our move from Britain to the United States was the right thing.
 But we were leaving our home country, and however well prepared you are to say goodbye, it is never easy when the moment comes.

-Why “great joy”?
-If our family and friends had thrown a party when our plane left Glasgow Airport, we would have found that rather strange.
+If our family and friends had thrown a party when our plane left, we would have found that rather strange.
 So what are we to make of the disciples’ joy when Jesus left them?

 The disciples’ joy is all the more strange when we remember how horrified they were when Jesus had spoken about leaving during the Last Supper.
 Something must have happened so that what they once dreaded now became a cause for celebration.
 Our aim in this session is to discover what that was.

-You can be certain that when Luke tells us about a cloud, he is not giving a report on the weather conditions in Jerusalem!
+Luke records that when Jesus “was lifted up… a cloud took him out of their sight” (Acts 1:9).
+When Luke tells us about a cloud, he is not giving a report on the weather conditions in Jerusalem!
 When God’s people were in the desert, He revealed Himself in a pillar of cloud.
 Similarly, in the time of Solomon, the cloud of God’s presence came down and filled the temple (1 Kings 8:10–13).
 When the disciples saw the glory of Jesus in the transfiguration, they heard the voice of God speaking from a cloud: “This is my beloved Son; listen to him” (Mark 9:7).

 Now Luke tells us: “As they were looking on, he was lifted up, and a cloud took him out of their sight” (Acts 1:9).
 Could anything be clearer than this?
 Jesus had come from the Father, and now, having finished His work, He was returning to His Father in heaven.

 Adam was expelled from the garden, and all of his children were alienated from God.
 But Christ was welcomed into heaven, and all His children will be reconciled to God.
 The first Adam led us all out.
 The last Adam leads us all in.
-No wonder the disciples went back to Jerusalem with joy.
+That’s why the disciples went back to Jerusalem with joy.

 When Christ ascended into heaven, the disciples knew that He was exactly where they needed Him to be.